d-val/cognitive_battery_benchmark/experiments/model_development/README.md

                     iteration_data.pickle
             ⋮
     ```
+    Alternatively, you may specify a path to a folder following the previous format in `config/config.yaml`.
 3. Run `train.py`.

 This will run a training job with the specified name and save the resulting log(s) and model(s) in the `output` directory.